 Fresh strawberries

-They're essential to making a strawberry filling with a fresh flavor, so don't use frozen ones.
+They're essential to making a strawberry filling with a fresh flavor, so don't substitute for frozen ones.

-How to store them: I find that they keep well whole for several days.
-So wash and cut the stems at the last minute.
-If they're very fresh they do keep for a day in the refrigerator after the stem is cut, but I'd rather do it at the last minute.
+How to store them: they keep well whole for several days.
+Wash and cut the stems at the last minute.
+If they're very fresh, they do keep for a day in the refrigerator after the stem is cut, but I'd rather do it at the last minute.

 Whipped cream frosting